-The fast pace social network known as Twitter, has over 300 million users world wide.
-Twitter limits their posts to only 140 characters.
+The fast pace social network known as Twitter has over 300 million users worldwide.
+Twitter limits its posts to only 140 characters.
 This keeps the conversation short and to the point.
-One of the main benefits of Twitter is that it’s timeline is just that, a timeline.
-While Facebook uses a complex algorithm to deliver you posts it thinks you want to see, Twitter shows you posts in real time.
+One of the main benefits of Twitter is that its timeline is just that, a timeline.
+While Facebook uses a complex algorithm to deliver posts it thinks you want to see, Twitter shows you posts in real-time.
 This means you can post (and should post) more often.

 Twitter may be most famous for the creation of the “Hashtag”, #.
 The symbol originally known as “The Pound Sign” is used by Twitter to group conversations and make it easier for users to find and track a topic they are interested in.
 Hashtags can be very helpful to get your message in front of the right audience.
 Research trends to see what people on Twitter are talking about and make sure you connect with industry leaders.